Skip to content

 Key takeaways

-• Flashing integration is the critical detail
+• Roof-to-wall flashing integration is the critical detail — name who owns it in your written scope

 FAQ